An honest Employment Hero review 2026:

 Employment Hero communication tools

-Communication tools are essential for modern workforce management.
-Employment Hero doesn't have a dedicated messaging feature for company-wide updates or direct staff messages in the traditional sense.
+We looked closely at Employment Hero's communication tools and found they don't include a dedicated messaging feature for company-wide updates or direct staff messages in the traditional sense.

 What's available

-Research indicates Employment Hero offers bulk email messaging for recruitment updates, bulk document issuing, onboarding invites, and customised pay run messages.
-Features include Bulk Email Candidates, Bulk Issue Documents, and Company Feed posts — availability depends on your plan and access level.
+Employment Hero provides bulk email messaging for recruitment updates, bulk document issuing, onboarding invites, and customised pay run messages.
+Features include Bulk Email Candidates, Bulk Issue Documents, and Company Feed posts — though availability depends on your plan and access level.

 Limitations